roultoken/roulcontracts/README.md

-# Roulette DeFi
+# Roul Token

-Roulette DeFi is a gambling dapp on the Binance Smart Chain.
+Roul Token is a gambling dapp on the Binance Smart Chain.
 Holders of the BEP-20 "$ROUL" token are possibly eligible for three separate lotteries.
 The lotteries pay out every 4 hours, every day, and every week.

 The eligibility for the lotteries are: